the practical kitchen

 • Flip the loaves.
 Trim parchment paper to size.
 Flip the loaves over to reveal the beautiful flour patterns and gently place onto parchment paper.

-• Reduce temperature.
-After 5 minutes, reduce the temp to 450°F degrees, and continue baking for another 20-22 minutes or until the loaves are golden brown on top, firm on the sides, and feel light for their size.
+• Bake.
+Bake for 500°F for 5 minutes, then reduce the temp to 450°F degrees, and continue baking for another 20-22 minutes or until the loaves are golden brown on top, firm on the sides, and feel light for their size.
 They should sound hollow when you tap the bottoms.

 • Cool.
 Let cool on a wire rack before eating.
 The loaves will soften as they cool.